International Economic Organizations

 Asian Development Bank (ADB)

 Established 1966, HQ Manila.
-68 members (49 from Asia-Pacific, 19 non-regional).
-President: Masatsugu Asakawa (Japan — president is traditionally Japanese).
-India is a founding member and 4th largest shareholder (~6.3% shares).
-Japan and US are co-largest shareholders (~15.6% each).
-ADB provides: Loans (sovereign and non-sovereign), grants, technical assistance, policy advice.
-Key sectors: Transport, energy, urban development, water, agriculture, education, health.
-ADB operations in India: India is ADB's largest borrower.
-Major projects: Delhi Metro, Mumbai Trans Harbour Link, Bihar rural roads, Green energy corridors, Skill development.
-ADB Strategy 2030: Focuses on 7 operational priorities including addressing remaining poverty, accelerating gender equality, tackling climate change, and strengthening governance.
-ADB's Asian Development Outlook (ADO): Key publication on Asian economic prospects.
-Concessional window: Asian Development Fund (ADF) for the poorest members.
-India graduated from ADF.
+68 members (49 Asia-Pacific, 19 non-regional).
+President: Masatsugu Asakawa (Japan — traditionally Japanese).
+India: founding member, 4th-largest shareholder (~6.3%).
+Japan and US co-largest (~15.6% each).
+ADB provides loans (sovereign and non-sovereign), grants, technical assistance, policy advice.
+Key sectors: transport, energy, urban development, water, agriculture, education, health.
+India is ADB's largest borrower.
+Major projects: Delhi Metro, Mumbai Trans Harbour Link, Bihar rural roads, green energy corridors, skill development.
+Strategy 2030: 7 priorities including poverty reduction, gender equality, climate action, governance.
+Asian Development Outlook (ADO) is its key publication.
+India graduated from the concessional ADF window.

 AIIB, NDB & New Multilateral Banks

-Asian Infrastructure Investment Bank (AIIB): Established 2016, HQ Beijing.
-109 members.
+AIIB (2016): HQ Beijing, 109 members.
 President: Jin Liqun (China).
-Focus: Infrastructure financing in Asia.
-India is the second-largest shareholder (~7.5% vote share) after China (~26.6%).
+Focus: Asian infrastructure.
+India is 2nd-largest shareholder (~7.5% vote) after China (~26.6%).
 India is AIIB's largest borrower.
-Key projects in India: Mumbai Metro, Bangalore Metro, Andhra Pradesh rural roads, National Investment and Infrastructure Fund (NIIF) co-investment.
-Criticism: Chinese dominance in decision-making; all five presidents/VP positions initially held by Chinese nationals.
-AIIB claims to be "lean, clean, and green."
-New Development Bank (NDB): Established by BRICS (2014), HQ Shanghai.
+Projects: Mumbai Metro, Bangalore Metro, AP rural roads, NIIF co-investment.
+Criticism: Chinese dominance in governance.
+AIIB positions itself as "lean, clean, and green."
+NDB: established by BRICS (2014), HQ Shanghai.
 First President: K.V.
 Kamath (India).
-Current President: Dilma Rousseff (Brazil).
-Each BRICS member has equal voting share (~20%).
-Focus: Infrastructure and sustainable development in emerging economies.
-NDB expanded beyond BRICS — Bangladesh, UAE, Egypt, Uruguay as new members.
-NDB issues bonds in local currencies to reduce dollar dependency.
-Projects in India: Indian railways, renewable energy, digital infrastructure, road connectivity.
-NDB faced challenges after Russia-Ukraine war due to sanctions on Russia.
-Bilateral development agencies: JICA (Japan — bullet train, Delhi Metro), KfW (Germany), AFD (France), USAID provide significant development assistance to India.
+Current: Dilma Rousseff (Brazil).
+Each BRICS member holds ~20% vote.
+Focus: infrastructure and sustainable development in EMs.
+Expanded beyond BRICS — Bangladesh, UAE, Egypt, Uruguay joined.
+NDB issues local-currency bonds to reduce dollar dependency.
+India projects: railways, renewables, digital, roads.
+NDB faced challenges post-Russia-Ukraine war due to sanctions.
+Bilateral agencies: JICA (Japan — bullet train, Delhi Metro), KfW (Germany), AFD (France), USAID provide significant development support to India.

 BRICS & Expansion

 BRICS: Brazil, Russia, India, China, South Africa.
-First BRIC Summit: 2009 (Yekaterinburg).
+First Summit: 2009 (Yekaterinburg).
 South Africa joined 2010.
-Represents ~42% of world population, ~31% of global GDP (PPP), ~18% of world trade.
-Key institutions: (1) NDB: Development bank (discussed above).
-(2) Contingent Reserve Arrangement (CRA): $100 billion fund for BoP crises.
-India's access: $18 billion.
-Functions like a mini-IMF for BRICS.
-(3) BRICS Payment System: Under development to reduce dollar dependency.
-BRICS expansion (2024): Egypt, Ethiopia, Iran, UAE, Saudi Arabia joined (invited at Johannesburg Summit 2023).
-Argentina was invited but declined under new president.
-Expanded BRICS represents ~46% of world population and ~37% of global GDP (PPP).
-Significance: BRICS is seen as a counterweight to Western-dominated institutions (IMF, World Bank, G7).
-Promotes multipolar world order, reform of multilateral institutions, and de-dollarisation.
-India's position: India supports BRICS as a platform for South-South cooperation but is cautious about anti-Western posturing.
-India balances BRICS membership with Quad, G20, and bilateral partnerships with US, EU.
+Represents ~42% of world population, ~31% of global GDP (PPP), ~18% of trade.
+Key institutions: (1) NDB (discussed above).
+(2) CRA (Contingent Reserve Arrangement) — $100 billion for BoP crises; India's access: $18 billion.
+Functions as a mini-IMF.
+(3) BRICS Payment System under development to reduce dollar dependency.
+Expansion (2024): Egypt, Ethiopia, Iran, UAE, Saudi Arabia joined (invited at Johannesburg 2023).
+Argentina was invited but declined.
+Expanded BRICS: ~46% of population, ~37% of GDP (PPP).
+Significance: counterweight to Western-dominated institutions; promotes multipolar order, multilateral reform, de-dollarisation.
+India supports BRICS for South-South cooperation but avoids anti-Western posturing — balancing BRICS with Quad, G20, and bilateral US/EU partnerships.

 G20 & India's Presidency

-G20: Forum of 19 countries + EU + African Union (admitted 2023).
-Represents ~85% of global GDP, ~75% of trade, ~67% of population.
-NOT a formal international organisation — no permanent secretariat, no binding decisions.
-Troika system: Past, current, and future presidency countries coordinate.
-India's G20 Presidency (December 1, 2022 – November 30, 2023): Theme: "One Earth, One Family, One Future" (Vasudhaiva Kutumbakam).
-New Delhi Leaders' Declaration (September 9-10, 2023): adopted by consensus.
+G20: 19 countries + EU + African Union (admitted 2023).
+Covers ~85% of GDP, ~75% of trade, ~67% of population.
+Not a formal organisation — no permanent secretariat, no binding decisions.
+Troika system: past, current, future presidents coordinate.
+India's Presidency (December 2022 – November 2023): theme "One Earth, One Family, One Future" (Vasudhaiva Kutumbakam).
+New Delhi Declaration (September 9-10, 2023) adopted by consensus.
 Key outcomes: (1) African Union admitted as permanent member (India's initiative).
-(2) India-Middle East-Europe Economic Corridor (IMEC) announced.
+(2) IMEC (India-Middle East-Europe Economic Corridor) announced.
 (3) Global Biofuels Alliance launched.
-(4) Multilateral Development Bank (MDB) reform endorsed — MDBs to do more with existing capital.
-(5) India's Digital Public Infrastructure (DPI) model (Aadhaar, UPI, DigiLocker) endorsed for global adoption.
-(6) Crypto Assets Roadmap agreed.
-(7) International Financial Architecture reform supported.
-G20 finance track: Managed by Finance Ministers and Central Bank Governors.
-Addresses global macroeconomic coordination, financial regulation, tax reform (OECD BEPS), debt sustainability.
-The G20 Delhi Declaration was adopted despite Russia-Ukraine war tensions — a significant diplomatic achievement for India.
+(4) MDB reform endorsed.
+(5) India's DPI model (Aadhaar, UPI, DigiLocker) endorsed for global adoption.
+(6) Crypto Assets Roadmap.
+(7) IFA reform supported.
+Finance track: macroeconomic coordination, financial regulation, OECD BEPS tax reform, debt sustainability.
+Adopting the Declaration despite Russia-Ukraine tensions was a significant diplomatic achievement.

 UNCTAD & UNDP

-UNCTAD (UN Conference on Trade and Development): Established 1964, HQ Geneva.
-195 members.
-Head: Secretary-General (current: Rebeca Grynspan).
-Focus: Developing countries' interests in trade, investment, development.
-Key publications: Trade and Development Report, World Investment Report, Technology and Innovation Report, Digital Economy Report, Least Developed Countries Report.
-UNCTAD classifications: Develops the LDC (Least Developed Country) criteria.
-46 LDCs currently.
-India is not an LDC.
-UNCTAD created the concept of "Special and Differential Treatment" for developing countries in trade.
-GSP (Generalised System of Preferences): Developed countries provide preferential tariffs to developing countries — UNCTAD-initiated.
-India benefits from GSP from EU and others (US withdrew GSP for India in 2019).
-UNDP (UN Development Programme): HQ New York.
-Publishes Human Development Report and Human Development Index (HDI).
-India's HDI rank: 134 out of 193 countries (2024 report).
-HDI components: Life expectancy, education (mean and expected years of schooling), and GNI per capita (PPP).
-Gender Development Index (GDI) and Inequality-adjusted HDI (IHDI) provide more nuanced pictures — India's rank drops significantly on IHDI due to high inequality.
+UNCTAD (1964): HQ Geneva, 195 members.
+Secretary-General: Rebeca Grynspan.
+Focus: developing countries' interests in trade, investment, development.
+Key publications: Trade and Development Report, World Investment Report, Digital Economy Report, LDC Report.
+UNCTAD developed LDC criteria (46 LDCs currently; India is not one).
+Created the S&DT concept.
+GSP (Generalised System of Preferences): developed countries give preferential tariffs to developing ones — UNCTAD-initiated.
+India benefits from EU GSP (US withdrew India's GSP in 2019).
+UNDP: HQ New York.
+Publishes Human Development Report and HDI.
+India's HDI: 134/193 (2024 report).
+Components: life expectancy, education (mean + expected years of schooling), GNI per capita (PPP).
+GDI and IHDI provide nuanced pictures — India's rank drops significantly on IHDI due to high inequality.

 OECD, BEPS & Global Tax Reform

-OECD (Organisation for Economic Cooperation and Development): HQ Paris.
-38 members (developed countries).
-Head: Secretary-General (current: Mathias Cormann).
-India is NOT a member but is a "Key Partner" (invited to some meetings, follows some guidelines).
-OECD provides economic analysis, policy recommendations, and sets standards.
-Key publications: Economic Outlook, Economic Surveys, PISA rankings.
-BEPS (Base Erosion and Profit Shifting): OECD/G20 initiative to prevent MNEs from shifting profits to low-tax jurisdictions.
-Two-Pillar Solution: Pillar 1: Reallocation of taxing rights — large MNEs (revenue >20 billion euros, profitability >10%) will pay taxes where they earn revenue, not just where headquartered.
-Amount A: 25% of residual profits reallocated to market jurisdictions.
-India withdrew its Equalisation Levy (2%) in 2024 as part of Pillar 1 negotiations.
-Pillar 2: Global Minimum Tax of 15% on MNEs (revenue >750 million euros).
-This prevents "race to the bottom" on corporate tax rates.
-India's corporate tax is already above 15%, so Pillar 2 primarily affects low-tax jurisdictions.
-OECD BEPS Inclusive Framework: 145+ jurisdictions (including India) are part of the framework.
-Implementation is ongoing — full adoption expected by 2025-26.
+OECD: HQ Paris, 38 members (developed countries).
+Secretary-General: Mathias Cormann.
+India is NOT a member but is a "Key Partner."
+Key publications: Economic Outlook, Economic Surveys, PISA.
+BEPS (Base Erosion and Profit Shifting): OECD/G20 initiative against MNE profit shifting.
+Two-Pillar Solution: Pillar 1 — reallocates taxing rights.
+Large MNEs (revenue >20 billion euros, profitability >10%) pay taxes where they earn revenue.
+Amount A: 25% of residual profits to market jurisdictions.
+India withdrew its 2% Equalisation Levy in 2024 as part of Pillar 1 talks.
+Pillar 2 — Global Minimum Tax of 15% on MNEs (revenue >750 million euros).
+Prevents the race-to-the-bottom on corporate rates.
+India's corporate tax already exceeds 15%, so Pillar 2 mainly affects low-tax jurisdictions.
+BEPS Inclusive Framework: 145+ jurisdictions (including India) participate.
+Full adoption expected by 2025-26.

 SCO, SAARC, ASEAN & Regional Groupings

-Shanghai Cooperation Organisation (SCO): Established 2001, HQ Beijing.
+SCO (2001): HQ Beijing.
 Members: China, Russia, India, Pakistan, Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan, Iran, Belarus.
 India joined 2017.
-Focus: Regional security, counter-terrorism, economic cooperation.
+Focus: security, counter-terrorism, economic cooperation.
 India hosted SCO Summit 2023 (virtual).
-SAARC (South Asian Association for Regional Cooperation): Established 1985, HQ Kathmandu.
-8 members: India, Pakistan, Bangladesh, Sri Lanka, Nepal, Bhutan, Maldives, Afghanistan.
-Summits stalled since 2014 (Kathmandu) due to India-Pakistan tensions.
-SAARC has been largely inactive — BIMSTEC is seen as an alternative.
-BIMSTEC (Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation): 7 members: India, Bangladesh, Myanmar, Sri Lanka, Thailand, Nepal, Bhutan.
+SAARC (1985): HQ Kathmandu.
+8 members.
+Summits stalled since 2014 due to India-Pakistan tensions — largely inactive.
+BIMSTEC is seen as the alternative.
+BIMSTEC: 7 members (India, Bangladesh, Myanmar, Sri Lanka, Thailand, Nepal, Bhutan).
 HQ Dhaka.
-Focus: Trade, technology, fisheries, tourism.
-India promotes BIMSTEC as it excludes Pakistan.
+India promotes it because it excludes Pakistan.
 ASEAN: 10 Southeast Asian nations.
-India is not a member but has "dialogue partner" status since 1996.
-ASEAN+3 (with China, Japan, S. Korea) and East Asia Summit (EAS, includes India) are key forums.
-RCEP: India withdrew from Regional Comprehensive Economic Partnership in 2019 (feared Chinese goods flooding market).
-Quad (Quadrilateral Security Dialogue): India, US, Japan, Australia.
-Focus: Free and open Indo-Pacific, maritime security, supply chains, technology, health.
+India is a dialogue partner (since 1996).
+EAS includes India.
+RCEP: India withdrew in 2019 (feared Chinese goods flooding market).
+Quad: India, US, Japan, Australia — focus on free and open Indo-Pacific, maritime security, supply chains, technology, health.

 Credit Rating Agencies & Sovereign Ratings

-Three major agencies: S&P Global Ratings, Moody's Investors Service, Fitch Ratings.
-India's sovereign rating: BBB- (S&P/Fitch) and Baa3 (Moody's) — lowest investment grade (one notch above "junk").
-India has maintained this rating since 2006 (S&P) despite being the world's 5th largest economy and growing at 6-7%.
-India's objections: (1) Methodology is biased against developing countries — qualitative factors (institutional quality, governance, political stability) are subjective and favour Western democracies.
-(2) India's strong points (high growth, large reserves, low external debt, young demographics) are underweighted.
-(3) Countries with weaker fundamentals but higher ratings exist (e.g., some European countries with higher debt-to-GDP ratios).
-What the rating affects: Cost of government and corporate borrowing in international markets.
-FDI decisions.
-Currency perception.
-India's argument for reform: BRICS countries and G20 have called for reforming rating methodology.
-India has advocated for an alternative credit rating agency (possibly through BRICS or an Asian framework).
-RBI has also criticised rating agencies.
-Despite the BBB- rating, India attracts significant FDI ($40-50 billion annually) and portfolio investment due to its growth story.
+Three major agencies: S&P Global, Moody's, Fitch.
+India's sovereign rating: BBB- (S&P/Fitch) and Baa3 (Moody's) — lowest investment grade (one notch above junk).
+Unchanged since 2006 despite India being the 5th-largest economy growing at 6–7%.
+India's objections: (1) methodology biased against developing countries — subjective qualitative factors (governance, institutions) favour Western democracies; (2) India's strengths (high growth, large reserves, low external debt, young demographics) are underweighted; (3) countries with weaker fundamentals hold higher ratings.
+Impact: cost of government and corporate international borrowing, FDI decisions, currency perception.
+BRICS and G20 have called for reformed methodology.
+India has advocated an alternative agency (possibly BRICS-based).
+Despite BBB-, India attracts $40–50 billion annual FDI on its growth story.

 WHO, FAO & Specialised UN Agencies

-World Health Organization (WHO): HQ Geneva.
-194 members.
-Head: Director-General (Tedros Adhanom Ghebreyesus).
-WHO faced major scrutiny during COVID-19 for delayed response and alleged bias towards China.
-Pandemic Treaty negotiations ongoing — aims to strengthen global preparedness.
-India's role: India is a major pharmaceutical supplier ("Pharmacy of the World") and played a key role in vaccine production (Covishield).
-India hosted WHO Global Centre for Traditional Medicine (GCTM) in Jamnagar, Gujarat — first such centre.
-Food and Agriculture Organization (FAO): HQ Rome.
-Focus: Food security, agriculture, fisheries, forestry.
-India is a member.
-Key publications: State of Food Security and Nutrition (SOFI), Global Food Price Index.
-Global Hunger Index (GHI) published by Welthungerhilfe and Concern Worldwide (not FAO) — India ranked 105 out of 127 countries (2024), categorised as "serious."
-India has disputed the methodology.
-UNICEF: Children's welfare.
-UNDP: Development.
-UNEP: Environment (HQ Nairobi).
-UNESCO: Education, science, culture (HQ Paris).
-ILO: Labour standards (HQ Geneva — India is a founding member).
-India contributes to and participates in all major UN specialised agencies.
-India's candidacy for UN Security Council permanent membership is a long-standing demand.
+WHO: HQ Geneva, 194 members.
+DG: Tedros Adhanom Ghebreyesus.
+Faced scrutiny during COVID for delayed response.
+Pandemic Treaty negotiations ongoing for strengthened preparedness.
+India played a key vaccine production role (Covishield) and hosts the WHO Global Centre for Traditional Medicine (GCTM) in Jamnagar, Gujarat — first such centre.
+FAO: HQ Rome.
+Focus: food security, agriculture, fisheries, forestry.
+Key publications: SOFI, Global Food Price Index.
+GHI (published by Welthungerhilfe/Concern Worldwide, not FAO): India ranked 105/127 (2024), "serious" category.
+India disputes the methodology.
+UNICEF: children's welfare.
+UNDP: development.
+UNEP: environment (HQ Nairobi).
+UNESCO: education, science, culture (HQ Paris).
+ILO: labour standards (HQ Geneva — India is a founding member).
+India participates in all major UN agencies and maintains its long-standing demand for permanent UN Security Council membership.

 India in Multilateral Trade Agreements

-India's trade agreement strategy: India has been cautious about comprehensive free trade agreements (FTAs).
-Existing FTAs: (1) India-ASEAN FTA (2010): Goods only (services and investment agreements followed).
-(2) India-Japan CEPA (2011): Comprehensive, includes services.
-(3) India-South Korea CEPA (2010).
-(4) India-Sri Lanka FTA (2000).
-(5) India-UAE CEPA (2022): Comprehensive — covers goods, services, digital trade.
-Expected to increase bilateral trade to $100 billion by 2030.
-(6) India-Australia ECTA (2022): Early harvest — covers goods, some services.
-(7) India-Mauritius CECPA (2021).
-Under negotiation: India-UK FTA (advanced stage), India-EU FTA (relaunched 2022), India-GCC FTA, India-Canada CEPA (paused due to diplomatic tensions).
-India withdrew from RCEP in 2019: India feared cheap Chinese manufactured goods flooding the market, damaging domestic industry (especially MSME sector).
+India has been cautious on comprehensive FTAs.
+Existing: India-ASEAN FTA (2010, goods), India-Japan CEPA (2011), India-South Korea CEPA (2010), India-Sri Lanka FTA (2000), India-UAE CEPA (2022, comprehensive — target $100 billion bilateral trade by 2030), India-Australia ECTA (2022, early harvest), India-Mauritius CECPA (2021).
+Under negotiation: India-UK FTA (advanced), India-EU FTA (relaunched 2022), India-GCC FTA, India-Canada CEPA (paused over diplomatic tensions).
+India withdrew from RCEP in 2019, fearing Chinese manufactured goods flooding the market and damaging domestic industry (especially MSMEs).
 India's trade deficit with China: ~$85 billion (2023-24).
-India's trade policy dilemma: (1) Protect domestic industry vs. integrate with global supply chains.
-(2) FTAs with advanced economies (EU, UK) require opening agriculture, dairy, and services markets.
-(3) India seeks "services mode" access (IT professionals' mobility) in all FTAs — difficult for partners to accept.
-(4) Rules of origin concerns: Chinese goods entering India via ASEAN FTA partners.
+Dilemmas: (1) protect domestic industry vs integrate into global supply chains; (2) FTAs with advanced economies require opening agriculture, dairy, services; (3) India demands "services mode" access (IT professional mobility) which partners resist; (4) rules of origin concerns — Chinese goods entering via ASEAN FTA partners.

 Relevant Exams

-International organisations are tested across all exams.
-UPSC asks about IMF quota reforms, SDR composition, World Bank group institutions, WTO agriculture issues, and G20 outcomes.
+UPSC covers IMF quota reforms, SDR composition, World Bank institutions, WTO agriculture issues, and G20 outcomes.
 Banking exams test headquarters, heads, and India's shareholding.
-SSC exams ask factual questions on founding years, headquarters, and India's membership status.
-India's G20 presidency, BRICS expansion, and WTO disputes are frequently tested in current affairs.
+SSC exams ask founding years, HQ locations, and membership status.
+India's G20 presidency, BRICS expansion, and WTO disputes feature heavily in current affairs.